 Cats also tend to sleep more when they are overweight, so feeding your cat a healthier leaner diet can increase their energy and reduce their tendency to oversleep.

 Don’t be alarmed if your cat snores.
-Some short-nosed cats, such as the Persian, Himalayan, and Exotic Shorthair breeds, are prone to snoring.
+Some short-nosed cats, such as the Persian, Himalayan, and Exotic Shorthair breeds, are prone to snoring due to being brachycephalic or flat-faced, meaning they may have difficulty with breathing.

 How can I help my cat sleep better?